matrix-org/sliding-sync/api.md

   // 1337 rooms in the main list, 30 DMs, 5 favourite rooms, 0 invites.
   "counts": [1337,30,5,0],
   "notifications": { .... } // see later section
+  "extensions": {
+    "to_device": {
+      // It's unfortunate that these aren't room scoped when they concern E2EE for specific rooms which
+      // the client may not know about, hence we can't omit them.
+      "events": [ ToDeviceEvents ]
+    }
+  }
 }
 ```
 Subsequent updates are just live-streamed to the client as and when they happen.
 For a topic change in the 4th room: